HorizenOfficial/eon/doc/api/block/getForwardTransfers.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### block/getForwardTransfers

-Returns info on the forward transfer included a specific block (if any).
+Returns info on the forward transfer included a specific block (if any).\n A forward transfer is a transfer of ZEN originated from the mainchain.

 **Parameters**